AP4032/Realm-War/README.md

 ### **Graphics**
 - The game must use JavaFX to build an interactive graphical user interface.
 - GUI should allow players to:
-  - View the game board and its blocks, structures, and units
+  - View the game board and its model.blocks, model.structures, and model.units
-  - Click/select blocks to build, upgrade, or deploy units
+  - Click/select model.blocks to build, upgrade, or deploy model.units
   - Display real-time game stats (e.g., gold, food, unit capacity)
-  - Highlight valid actions (e.g., movable units, buildable structures)
+  - Highlight valid actions (e.g., movable model.units, buildable model.structures)
 - Animations or visual feedback (e.g., attack effects, unit movement) are encouraged but optional.

 ### **Turn-Based System**
 - The game must support 2 to 4 players in a turn-based format.
 - Each player's turn includes:
-  - Resource generation (based on current structures and territories)
+  - Resource generation (based on current model.structures and territories)
-  - Movement and actions of units
+  - Movement and actions of model.units
-  - Construction or upgrading of structures
+  - Construction or upgrading of model.structures
 - Game logic must enforce turn order and prevent action outside of the player's turn.

 ### **Database Integration**